Bangladesh seeks China help to repatriate Rohingya refugees

 Bangladesh’s garment industry, which brings in more than 80% of foreign currency from exports, is heavily dependent on China for raw materials.

-On Sunday, Yi told Hasina during a courtesy call that his country considers Bangladesh as a “strategic development partner” and would continue to support it, said Ihsanul Karim, the presidential press secretary.
+On Sunday, Wang told Hasina during a courtesy call that his country considers Bangladesh as a “strategic development partner” and would continue to support it, said Ihsanul Karim, the presidential press secretary.

-The United News of Bangladesh agency reported that Yi also promised to stand beside Bangladesh “on all issues at international forums."
+The United News of Bangladesh agency reported that Wang also promised to stand beside Bangladesh “on all issues at international forums."

 The Bangladesh Sangbad Sangstha, state-run news agency, reported that Hasina raised the global tensions caused by the Russian invasion of Ukraine and Western sanctions against Moscow, saying "people (across the world) are enduring difficult times … South Asia, Southeast Asia and China can work together for economic progress.”

-Alam said that Yi agreed to expand trade benefits by raising to 98% duty-free access from current 97% of Bangladeshi products and services to Chinese markets.
+Alam said that Wang agreed to expand trade benefits by raising to 98% duty-free access from current 97% of Bangladeshi products and services to Chinese markets.

 “It’s a good news for Bangladesh as we have a thriving economy based on exports,” Alam said.
 "Now they have offered another 1% from Sept.
 1,” he said, adding that the new tax advantage is likely to include garments, woven and other products that had previously faced some barriers.